chadbutton/task-assigner/README.md

 # Work Distribution Service

 ## Description
-This is a work distribution service that can distribute tasks to agents.
+This is a work distribution service that assigns tasks to agents based on a set of rules.

 It was implemented using Node with Express, MongoDB (mongoose) and Jest/Supertest for the unit tests.